Wednesday, November 2, 2022

 The National Gallery of Art is currently showing Vermeer's Secrets (October 2022-January 2023), an exhibition which explores their analysis of the artist's works, and the new information about Girl with a Flute effectively forms a publicity release for the show.
 The information has been widely reported.
 Vermeer is always big news, and the art world is currently gearing up for the Rijksmuseum's 'biggest ever' blockbuster of the artist's work in 2023 which will bring together 28 out of the 35 extant works.
 The media loves a fake, which panders to popular enthusiasm for debunking experts; the museum is able to boast of its new, more scientifically advanced analytical abilities which have finally proved the 'truth'; everyone will go to the exhibition determined to see whether they can tell it's not genuine.
 Meanwhile a few hundred thousand dollars will have been knocked off Girl with a Flute's valuation.

 But the painting is still the same painting.
 Isn't it time art moved on from an obsession with 'the artist' and focussed more on the object itself?
 This Vermeer debate has coincided with news that one of the many versions of Titian's Venus and Adonis is going to be auctioned, and described as being by the artist himself, despite having previously been considered a studio copy.
 There are dozens of contemporary versions of the painting which Titian initially produced for Philip II of Spain: art was a business, this was a popular subject and it doesn't seem much of an exaggeration to say they were churned out.
 Their interest, surely, lies in how they varied, who they were produced for and why, why it was such a popular subject etc, rather than whether Titian himself applied any of the paint.
 Yet so much time, effort and ink is still wasted on proving or disproving a unique hand in works which were inevitably produced in a studio environment, and on a subject which can never be definitively proved one way or another.
 The painting is still the same painting.
-Girl with a Flute remains a mysterious, intriguing representation of a young woman who engages ambivalently with the viewer; she's wearing an odd, almost Oriental-looking hat; the background has an almost abstracted quality....These are the interesting things with, or without, the name Johannes Vermeer on the caption.
+Girl with a Flute remains a mysterious, intriguing representation of a young woman who engages ambivalently with the viewer; she's wearing an odd, almost Oriental-looking hat; the background has an almost abstracted quality....These are the interesting things with or without the name Johannes Vermeer on the caption.

 No comments: